skoolkid/pyskool/README.md

 See the [documentation](http://skoolkid.github.com/pyskool/) for details.

-To play Pyskool, you will need the game launcher scripts, images and ini files:
+Before playing Pyskool for the first time, you will need to create the game launcher scripts, images, ini files and sound files:

-    $ make scripts images ini
+    $ make scripts images ini sounds

+Then you can run one of the game launcher scripts:

+    $ ./skool_daze.py
+    $ ./back_to_skool.py
+    $ ./skool_daze_take_too.py
+    $ ./ezad_looks.py
+    $ ./back_to_skool_daze.py